Help us fight spam!

 Shitty AI App Ads Promise To Undress People In Photos

-By WakeUpSnooze • 5 months ago
+By WakeUpSnooze • 1 year ago

 As young people, we all once dreamed about the magical power of gaining X-ray vision in order to see others naked through clothes.
 Of course even if you gained X-ray vision, you wouldn’t be able to see some boobs as that’s obviously not how the technology works.
 However outrage brewed this past week as an ad campaign for everybody’s favorite emerging tool, AI, made its rounds on Twitter.
 I’m still using Firefox and Ublock Origin so I can’t speak for the popularity of the ads from firsthand experience, but the major player I saw was Sam Wrinkler, the narrative director at Gearbox, calling out the ads for their ridiculous nature.
 And by god, once I feasted my eyes upon it, I knew a truly shit service was on display.